GTkernel/nibble-lsm/README.md

 ### Basic API Overview

-Shoveller's main API acts like a key-value store (KVS).
+Nibble's main API acts like a key-value store (KVS).
 It currently runs as a library within a single process address space, and supports concurrent access from many threads.
-Shoveller requires objects to be associated with ``keys'' which are fixed at 8 bytes (2^64 values).
+Nibble requires objects to be associated with ``keys'' which are fixed at 8 bytes (2^64 values).
-Objects can be any size up to the size of Shoveller's internal segment length (default is 32 MiB).
+Objects can be any size up to the size of Nibble's internal segment length (default is 32 MiB).
 Keys exist within a single namespace.

-One creates an instance of Shoveller and invokes methods directly on that object instance:
+One creates an instance of Nibble and invokes methods directly on that object instance:

 ```